sandboxie-plus/sandboxie-docs/Content/FirefoxTips.md

 **Always Run In Sandbox**

-*   Setting: Force Firefox to run in this sandbox (Registered version only)
+*   Setting: Force Firefox to run in this sandbox

 This setting tells Sandboxie to automatically supervise any instance of Firefox as it starts, even if it was not started directly through a Sandboxie facility or command.